MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Security/Export-MgBetaSecurityCaseEdiscoveryCaseReviewSet.md

 Initiate an export from a reviewSet.
 For details, see Export documents from a review set in eDiscovery (Premium).

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Export-MgSecurityCaseEdiscoveryCaseReviewSet](/powershell/module/Microsoft.Graph.Security/Export-MgSecurityCaseEdiscoveryCaseReviewSet?view=graph-powershell-1.0)

 ## SYNTAX

 ### ExportExpanded (Default)